 You ever see The Deadliest Catch?
 I could take that exact show, I literally have shows like that right now.
 I can go to a brand right now and tell them, “I can make you that show.
 It’ll cost you maybe two commercial budgets.”
 And they’ll worry about having a commercial.
 Why doesn’t Red Lobster own The Deadliest Catch?
 Ad agencies don’t do that.
 It’s interesting storytelling, and it’s the same story every time: We gotta throw those pots in the water, we gotta pull those pots out of the water.

 But the fact of the matter is that brands would rather let storytellers create content and for them to buy interruptive advertisement.
-They're not ready, and they're not equipped, and not designed to become studios.
+They’re not ready, and they’re not equipped, and not designed to become studios.
 Brands need to hire studios, not ad agencies.
-There's a nuance.
-You're right [about brands becoming studios], you're directionally correct...but they need to hire production companies that tell stories for a living.
+There’s a nuance.
+You’re right , you’re directionally correct…but they need to hire production companies that tell stories for a living.

 Jason Bateman…He did a couple of five minute shorts that were sponsored by Orbit gum.
 The story is really racy content, you kinda blush hearing it.
 But when they actually want to introduce Orbit gum into it, it fits the story, you don’t feel interrupted, but you got the message that Orbit is doing this and it’s funny.
 It’s amazing.
 That’s great content.
 That’s where brands need to go.